shanepadgett/unified-frontend/ai_memories/web-feature-architecture.md

 # Feature-Based Architecture for React Web Applications

 ## Overview
-This document outlines a feature-based architectural approach for React web applications, optimizing for AI assistance, maintainability, and clear domain boundaries.
+This document outlines a feature-based architectural approach for React web applications, emphasizing component-driven development with minimal abstractions.
+The architecture optimizes for AI assistance, maintainability, and clear domain boundaries while following the unified cross-platform patterns.

 ## Directory Structure
 ```